 Letting Yourself Be Loved: An Existential Sex Therapist’s Reflection on Vulnerability

-Allowing someone to truly love you can feel like standing at the edge of a cliff—beautiful, expansive and terrifying all at once.
-In existential sex therapy, this fear is understood not as a defect but as a deeply human response to the risks inherent in intimacy.
-To accept love is to expose yourself and exposure awakens the parts of us most afraid of being seen.
+Allowing someone to love you can feel like standing at the edge of a cliff: expansive, beautiful and frightening.
+The fear is not a defect.
+It reflects the risks embedded in intimacy.
+To receive love is to be seen and being seen awakens the parts of us that are most uncertain about being revealed.

-These patterns are not evidence of being “broken.”
-They are evidence of a self that has learned to survive.
+These patterns are not evidence of being broken.
+They reflect how a person has learned to survive.

 Existential Sex Therapy

-Intimacy is not about removing fear; it is about learning to stay present with it.
+Intimacy is not about removing fear.
+It is about staying present with fear without abandoning oneself.

 Genevieve Marcel